FBartos/RoBMA/README.md

 library(RoBMA)
 #> Loading required namespace: runjags
 #> module RoBMA loaded
+#> Please, note the following changes in version 1.2.0 (see NEWS for more details):
-#> Parametrization of random effect models changed and all models are estimated using likelihood of effects sizes since version 1.2.0, see NEWS for more details.
+#> - all models are now estimated using the likelihood of effects sizes (instead of t-statistics)
+#> - parametrization of random effect models changed (the studies' true effects are marginalized out of the likelihood)

 data("Anderson2010", package = "RoBMA")
 head(Anderson2010)